+ free ebook

 The twenty-first century has witnessed the rapid hardening of international borders.
-Security, surveillance, and militarization are widening the chasm between those who travel where they please and those whose movements are restricted.
-But that is only part of the story.
-As journalist Todd Miller reveals in Empire of Borders, the nature of US borders has changed.
-These boundaries have effectively expanded thousands of miles outside of US territory to encircle not simply American land but Washington’s interests.
-Resources, training, and agents from the United States infiltrate the Caribbean and Central America; they reach across the Canadian border; and they go even farther afield, enforcing the division between Global South and North.
+Security, surveillance, and militarization are widening the chasm between those who travel where they please and those whose movements are restricted. but that is only part of the story.
+As journalist Todd Miller reveals in Empire of Borders, the nature of U.S. borders has changed.
+These boundaries have effectively expanded thousands of miles outside of U.S. territory to encircle not simply American land but Washington's interests.
+Resources, training, and agents from the United States infiltrate the Caribbean and Central America; they reach across the Canadian border; and they go even farther afield, enforcing the division between the Global South and North.

 The highly publicized focus on a wall between the United States and Mexico misses the bigger picture of strengthening border enforcement around the world.